-- 2. You will acknowledge that the preferred first-line treatment for all your medical issues, for you to see your Team Doctor or a Doctor approved by your Team Doctor. - 3.
-If you see other Doctors or health professionals before speaking to your Team Doctor, you must do so subject to the terms of this Policy which includes notifying your Team Doctor of: - 3.1. any Medical Procedure conducted in relation to you; - 3.2. any medical advice, diagnosis or treatment given by a Doctor with respect to an injury or illness that may impact your (and/or another Player's) ability to be selected, train or play; - 3.3. and any Medication prescribed to you. - 4.
+- 2. You will acknowledge that the preferred first-line treatment for all your medical issues, is for you to see your Team Doctor (or a Doctor approved by your Team Doctor). - 3.
+If you must see another Doctor or health professional before seeking approval from your Team Doctor, you must do so subject to the terms of this Policy which includes notifying your Team Doctor of: - 3.1. any Medical Procedure conducted in relation to you; - 3.2. any medical advice, diagnosis or treatment given by a Doctor with respect to an injury or illness that may impact your (and/or another Player's) ability to be selected, train or play; - 3.3. and any Medication prescribed to you. - 4.
 You will ensure that any Doctor that prescribes, conducts or recommends to you any Medical Procedure or Medication, understands that you must comply with the current Rugby AU Group Medical Policies.